Splidejs/splide/README.md

 * **fixedWidth**: Fix width of slides.
 * **fixedHeight**: Fix height of slides.
 * **heightRatio**: Determine height of slides by ratio to a slider width.
+* **autoWidth**: If true, slide width will be determined by the element width itself.
 * **perPage**: Determine how many slides should be displayed per page.
 * **perMove**: Determine how many slides should be moved when a slider goes to next or previous page.
 * **start**: Start index.